gracewashere/graysonwright.com/source/projects/openreferral.markdown

 # San Francisco OpenReferral

-Lead Developer | In Progress | [View Source]
+Lead Developer | 2015 | [View Source]

 ## What is it?

-Every Wednesday night as part of [Code for San Francisco], I work with the OpenReferral team to collect and distribute information about social service organizations in and around San Francisco.
+In 2015 as part of [Code for San Francisco],
+I worked with the OpenReferral team to collect and distribute information about social service organizations in and around San Francisco.

-Although the OpenReferral movement has groups in many cities across the country, our group has a local focus;
+Although the OpenReferral movement has groups in many cities across the country, the San Francisco group has a local focus;
 help the [SF Reentry Council]
 collect, maintain, and distribute the information in their biannual publication,